>

 -r001/2CAGCGGCAT

-The corresponding SAM file looks like the following.
+The corresponding SAM file is shown below.

 Example of a SAM file